amy324/Steam-Games-Data-CLI-App/README.md

 }
 ```

 After typing `next` to proceed, the program prompted for a game link for additional details.
-Using the link from the previous example, the program fetched additional details including developer, publisher, and description:
+Using the link as seen in the above JSON snippet, the program fetched additional details including developer, publisher, and description:

 ```cmd
 Type 'next' to move on: next